 During the First World War, Europe joined the army and was asked to form a regimental band.
-The result was an extraordinary orchestra consisting of the best African-American players that he could find.
-Europe’s ensemble was part of the first African-American regiments to go to war, becoming known as the “Harlem Hellfighters.”
+The result was an extraordinary orchestra consisting of the best Black players that he could find.
+Europe’s ensemble was part of the first Black regiments to go to war, becoming known as the “Harlem Hellfighters.”
 His band toured France and became well known for its jazz performances.

 Sadly, in 1919, Europe was stabbed to death by one of his own musicians in a nightclub incident.
-The world of jazz music was devastated by his loss.
-He received what was possibly one of the first public funerals for an African-American in New York, and was mourned by thousands of fans, both black and white.
+The world of jazz was devastated by his loss.
+He received what was possibly one of the first public funerals for a Black person in New York, and was mourned by thousands of fans, both Black and white.